An intergenerational Q&A about LGBTQ+ education in schools.

 Claire Dowie and Rachel Watkeys-Dowie are a mother and daughter who both identify as queer.
 Claire is 64, grew up in Birmingham and made a career in playwriting, stand-up comedy and performance.
 Rachel is 28, grew up in London and works as a TV producer and stand-up comedian.

 As part of our inclusive education campaign, we wanted to understand what school was like for LGBTQ+ people from different generations.
 We set up a Q&A between Rachel and Claire to find out how much – or how little – had changed when it came to learning about LGBTQ+ identities and issues in school, 35 years apart.

 Their answers show how transformative a truly inclusive education could be, and how little support and guidance many LGBTQ+ young people have while in school.
-Help us give more LGBTQ+ children and young people the start in life they deserve by donating to our fundraiser.
+Help us give more LGBTQ+ children and young people the start in life they deserve by donating today.

 Claire, do you remember being taught anything about queer people, or issues, at school?